elitefosa/My-Manual-Test/README.md

-# My-Manual-Test
+Bridle is a horse is horse racing site,
-Here I document my journey and progress on test cases carried out
+Here I carry out exploratory testing, UI/UX testing working and collaborating with developers!